Justice-centred storyteller, women’s rights advocate and higher education researcher.

 Thank you for visiting my website!
-Here you read about who I am, contact me with event and collaboration enquiries and listen to my poems.
+Here you can read about who I am, contact me with event and collaboration enquiries and listen to my research poetry.

 Storytelling is an art that I utilise in a variety of ways.
 In my poetry and performances, I employ the art of storytelling to take my readers on an emotional and evocative intellectual journey.
 Whether through my poetry or sociological research, I take a justice-centred approach to my work.

-I am currently undertaking a PhD in Education at the University of Cambridge under the supervision of Dr Tyler Denmead.
-I am undertaking PhD through the sponsorship of Niyo Group.
+I hold a PhD in Education from the University of Cambridge, which was completed under the supervision of Dr Tyler Denmead.
+I undertook my PhD through the sponsorship of Niyo Group, and my thesis was examined by Professor Jason Arday and Professor Laura Serrant.

 I have also worked as a Research Assistant on the Close the Gap Project.
-Currently, I work as a Research Assistant under Dr Dita N. Love and Dr Grace Idahosa on separate projects that explore Black British poetics and coloniality and sustainability in Higher Education.
+Currently, I work as a Senior Research Fellow on the Generation Delta Project at the University of Leeds.

 PhD in Education